-The accompanying schedule of expenditures of federal awards (SEFA) includes the federal award activity of AAMVA under programs of the federal government for the year ended September 30, 2019.
+The accompanying schedule of expenditures of federal awards (SEFA) includes the federal award activity of AAMVA under programs of the federal government for the year ended September 30, 2020.
 The information on the SEFA is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Negative amounts shown on the Schedule represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
 Because the SEFA presents only a selected portion of the operations of AAMVA, it is not intended to and does not present the financial position, changes in net assets, or cash flows of AAMVA.